openshift/openshift-restclient-python/README.md

 docker build -t openshift-restclient-python -f Dockerfile .
 ```

-## Usage and examples
+# Usage

-The OpenShift client depends on the [Kubernetes Python client](https://github.com/kubernetes-incubator/client-python.git), and as part of the installation process, the Kubernetes (K8s) client is automatically installed.
+The OpenShift client depends on the [Kubernetes Python
+client](https://github.com/kubernetes-incubator/client-python.git), and as part
+of the installation process, the Kubernetes (K8s) client is automatically
+installed.

-In the case you are using Docker, you will likely need to share your `.kube/config` with the `openshift-restclient-python` container:
+In the case you are using Docker, you will likely need to share your
+`.kube/config` with the `openshift-restclient-python` container:

 ```
 docker run -it -v $HOME/.kube/config:/root/.kube/config:z openshift-restclient-python python
 ```

-There are two ways this project interacts with the OpenShift API.
-The first, now deprecated, is to use models and functions generated with swagger from the API spec.
-The second, new approach, is
-to use a single model and client to generically interact with all resources on the server.
-The dynamic client also works with
-resources that are defined by aggregated API servers or Custom Resource Definitions.

-### Kubernetes Config Object and Logging in to Kubernetes Cluster
+To work with the dynamic client, you will need an instantiated Kubernetes
+client object.
+The Kubernetes client object requires a Kubernetes Config

-Kubernetes Configs can be set in the [Config
+that can be set in the [Config
 class](https://github.com/kubernetes-client/python/blob/master/kubernetes/client/configuration.py)
 or using a helper utility.
 All of the examples that follow make use of the
-`new_client_from_config()` helper function provided by the [Kubernetes Client
+`new_client_from_config()` helper utility provided by the [Kubernetes Client
 Config](https://github.com/kubernetes-client/python-base/blob/master/config/kube_config.py)
 that returns an API client to be used with any API object.
-There are plenty of
+There are plenty of [Kubernetes Client
-[Kubernetes Client
 examples](https://github.com/kubernetes-client/python/tree/master/examples) to
 examine other ways of accessing Kubernetes Clusters.

-### Dynamic client usage

-To work with the dynamic client, you will need an instantiated kubernetes client object.
-For example, the following uses the dynamic client to create a new Service object:
+# Examples

+## Create a Service

 ```python
 import yaml